Technology

 Annual cost of LPG

-The average annual cost for heating and hot water using LPG in the UK is £735 when consuming around 12,500 kWh a year.
+The average annual cost for heating and hot water using LPG in the UK is £780* when consuming around 12,000 kWh of gas a year.

-This annual fuel cost is not based on actual fuel bills.
-It's derived from using the average cost of LPG across the UK in October 2016, sourced by Sutherland Tables, which collects domestic-fuel pricing data.
-This cost (per kWh in pence) is then multiplied by the amount of kWh a medium gas-energy user consumes on average in a year (12,500 kWh), as calculated by Ofgem.

-£735The annual cost of heating and hot water using LPG
+£780The average annual cost of heating and hot water using LPG.

 Remember, this cost is just a guide to help you compare costs of different types of fuel.
 There are a number of factors that affect energy bills, including the age of your home and insulation, the efficiency of a hot water and heating system, and where you are in the UK.